0P3N50URC3-F0R3V3R/blackbeard/README.md

 DEEP ROCK GALACTIC - DEEPDIVE, ASSIGNMENT AND EVENT EMULATOR

 Currently Supported platform: Windows, or linux(Tested on Raspberry Buster, debian and ubuntu) only.
+You need to compile it yourself though.
 For the linux it does not need any big deal it will work on any pascal compiler and on an apache2 server(you need to add the fake cert manually though)

 # Introduction